© Peter Lovett, 2012 web master; Peter Lovett designs, contact firstname.lastname@example.org

 The Seven Sisters & Friston forest offer walks of great variety and distances.

 Photo by Tony Osmand

 Associate Walk Leaders

 Peter Lovett walks carefully selected Associate Walk Leaders have an intricate knowledge of Sussex, including the more difficult areas like Ashdown Forest, where there are no signposts.
 With decades of experience in leading walks they bring yet more breadth to the variety of activities that we offer.
 For example, should you wish to include an exciting trip on the Bluebell Steam Railway with a linear bluebell walk, William has experience of that as well as an encyclopedic knowledge of ecology and natural history.
-Tony, formerly an adventurous mountaineer and caver in remote parts of the world, now leads more sedate yet no less interesting walks throughout Sussex.
+Tony, formerly an adventurous mountaineer and caver in remote parts of the world, now leads more sedate short walks.

-Below are just a selection from the many interesting walks,
+Below are just a selection of many interesting walks, which we can lead.